 3 squares (1 ounce each) unsweetened chocolate, chopped

 2 cups (12 ounces) semi-sweet chocolate chips, divided

 ½ cup butter (1 stick), cubed

-1 tablespoon instant coffee or espresso granules (get the espresso if you can)
+1 tablespoon instant coffee or espresso granules

 1 cup plus 2 tablespoons sugar